Experimental investigation of the flow rate--pressure drop relation of a viscoelastic Boger fluid in a deformable channel: EXPERIMENTAL SETUP

 Next, we conducted capillary breakup extensional experiments using dripping experiments \cite{bazazi2023dynamics,rajesh2022transition,turkoz2018impulsively} with a custom-built setup at room temperature $T = (25 \pm 0.5)\si{\celsius}$.
 In the dripping experiments, the polymer solution is gradually pumped through a vertical needle with a low flow rate ($\approx5~\si{\micro\liter/\minute}$).
 A fluid filament forms and subsequently thins due to the action of the capillary force.
 The time evolution of the minimum neck diameter $D$ of the liquid bridge is recorded.
 The Bond number $Bo=\rho gD^2/\sigma$ (representing the relative importance of gravitational and capillary effects), where $\sigma$ is the surface tension, is such that $Bo\ll1$ for the entire process, meaning that the gravitational force is negligible in the experiments.
-Fig.~\ref{fig2}(b) shows the transient evolution of $D$ for the 300 ppm PAA solution, which is initially similar to that of the Newtonian fluid, where $D$ follows a power-law relation with time.
-After an initial inertial and/or viscous regime, an elastic regime emerges, wherein the polymer chains stretch and generate elastic stresses \cite{gaillard2024beware}.
-In this regime, a cylindrical filament thins exponentially \cite{dinic2015extensional, chandra2024elasticity} and it appears as a linear region in a semi-logarithmic plot when the shifted time is plotted along the abscissa, as shown in Fig.~\ref{fig2}(b), where $t_c$ represents the time corresponding to the transition from the Newtonian to the elasto-capillary regime.
-This behavior is consistent with the Oldroyd-B model, which predicts \cite{gaillard2024beware,entov1997effect,turkoz2018impulsively} $D\propto \exp\big({-(t-t_c)}/{3\lambda}\big)$, from which the extensional relaxation time $\lambda$ of the viscoelastic liquid was determined by fitting \cite{gaillard2024beware}.
+Fig.~\ref{fig2}(b) shows the transient evolution of $D$ for the 300 ppm PAA solution.
+After an initial inertial-capillary and/or viscous-capillary regime, an elasto-capillary regime emerges, wherein the polymer chains stretch and generate elastic stresses before reaching the final visco-elasto-capillary stage \cite{gaillard2024beware,dinic2019macromolecular}.
+In the elastic-capillary regime, a cylindrical filament thins exponentially \cite{dinic2015extensional, chandra2024elasticity} and it appears as a linear region in a semi-logarithmic plot when the shifted time is plotted along the abscissa, as shown in Fig.~\ref{fig2}(b), where $t_c$ represents the time corresponding to the transition from the Newtonian to the elasto-capillary regime.
+This behavior is consistent with the Oldroyd-B model, which predicts \cite{gaillard2024beware,entov1997effect,turkoz2018impulsively} $D\propto e^{-(t-t_c)/(3\lambda)}$, from which the extensional relaxation time $\lambda$ of the viscoelastic liquid was determined by fitting.
+We restricted the data fitting range to the early-time elasto-capillary stage, avoiding the subsequent transition to the final visco-elasto-capillary stage.
+We obtained a consistent value of the relaxation time $\lambda=97.6\pm0.5$ from repeated experiments.
 The rheological properties and composition of all the test fluids are summarized in Table~\ref{T2}.